ottlinger/mailversendala/README.md

 | from | mail address that is sent from | santa@cruz.com |
 | to | mail address that an example mail is sent to **deprecated** | xmas@man.com |

+### Development

+In order to properly integrate the project into your IDE you need to setup lombok support - please follow the guidelines about integration, e.g. [Eclipse integration](https://projectlombok.org/setup/eclipse).

 ## Copyright

 &copy; P. Ottlinger, 2017